intech-iiot/plumber/README.md

 | 1  | my-cd | True            |
 +----+-------+-----------------+
 ```
 5. Run the command `plumber go`.
-This will run detect the change, run the actions, printing out a report at the end:
+This will detect the change, run the actions, printing out a report at the end:
 ```
 +----+-------+----------+
 | SN | ID    | STATUS   |